CaptainLainist/tymg/README.md

 # tymg

-tymg is a simple image to ASCII/Morse Code Art for windows
+tymg is a simple image to ASCII/Braille Art for windows